A description of $A_{\infty }$-weights for VMO: Abstract

 \section{Abstract}

 We present a new characterization of Muckenhoupt $A_{\infty}$-weights whose logarithm is in $\vmo(\R)$ in terms of vanishing Carleson measures on $\R_+^2$ and vanishing doubling weights on $\R$.
-This also gives a novel description of strongly symmetric homeomorphisms on the real line (a subclass of quasisymmetric homeomorphisms introduced recently in \cite{Sh}) without using quasiconformal extensions.
+This also gives a novel description of strongly symmetric homeomorphisms on the real line by using a geometric quantity.